Non-tariff barriers to trade

-Non-tariff barriers to trade (NTBs; also called non-tariff measures, NTMs) are trade barriers that restrict imports or exports of goods or services through mechanisms other than the simple imposition of tariffs.
+Non-tariff barriers to trade (NTBs; also called non-tariff measures, NTMs) are trade barriers that restrict imports or exports of goods or services through measures other than the imposition of tariffs.
+Such barriers are subject to controversy and debate, as they may comply with international rules on trade yet serve protectionist purposes.
+Sometimes, uniformly applied rules of trade may be more burdensome to some countries than others, e.g. for countries with developing economies.

 The Southern African Development Community (SADC) defines a non-tariff barrier as "any obstacle to international trade that is not an import or export duty.
 They may take the form of import quotas, subsidies, customs delays, technical barriers, or other systems preventing or impeding trade".
 According to the World Trade Organization, non-tariff barriers to trade include import licensing, rules for valuation of goods at customs, pre-shipment inspections, rules of origin ('made in'), and trade prepared investment measures.
 A 2019 UNCTAD report concluded that trade costs associated with non-tariff measures were more than double those of traditional tariffs.

-History

-The transition from tariffs to non-tariff barriers

-One of the reasons why industrialized countries have moved from tariffs to NTBs is the fact that developed countries have sources of income other than tariffs.
-Historically, in the formation of nation-states, governments had to get funding.
-They received it through the introduction of tariffs.
-This explains the fact that most developing countries still rely on tariffs as a way to finance their spending.
-Developed countries can afford not to depend on tariffs, at the same time developing NTBs as a possible way of international trade regulation.
-The second reason for the transition to NTBs is that these barriers can be used to support weak industries or compensation of industries which have been affected negatively by the reduction of tariffs.
-The third reason for the popularity of NTBs is the ability of interest groups to influence the process in the absence of opportunities to obtain government support for the tariffs.